AdobeDocs/workfront.en/help/manage-work/projects/planning-a-project/project-actual-start-date.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Considerations about Actual Start Dates in  `Workfront`
+## Considerations about Actual&nbsp;Start&nbsp;Dates in&nbsp;Workfront

 * The Actual Start Date is located in the Details section of projects, tasks, and issues.&nbsp;
 * The Actual&nbsp;Start Date of a project, task, or issue is not populated when these items are created.